 - Zucchini.
 There is no need to peel the zucchini for this recipe, but if you’d like to you can.
 There’s also no need to drain the zucchini after it’s been shredded.
 The moisture in the zucchini helps keep the zucchini bread moist.

 - The filling.
 The cinnamon and sugar filling is optional but adds additional flavor and texture to this bread and we recommend including it.
 Reserve some to sprinkle on top of the frosting for additional color and texture.
+And if you love the cinnamon-sugar combo, check out our recipe for the best snickerdoodle cookies ever!

 - Frosting.
 Be sure that the butter and cream cheese are at room temperature to allow for easy beating.
 If you’d like the frosting to be thicker, add a little more confectioner’s sugar at a time until the desired thickness is achieved.
 And while the frosting is optional, we highly recommend making it since it’s so good!